GClark89/MusicTrain/Readme.md

 - Count of each topic

 Insights:
-- Johnny Cash and Ella Fitzgerald dominate the dataset
+- Johnny Cash and Ella Fitzgerald dominate the datasetg
 - While genres like Pop and Country are most represented - Hip Hip is much less(Hip Hop began in the 70's)